alchemyplatform/aa-sdk/site/tutorials/enhanced-apis/nft.md

 :::

-## 2. Extend the Alchemy Provider with Enhanced APIs
+## 2. Extend the Alchemy Smart Account Client with Enhanced APIs

-Then, all we need to do is create an `alchemy` client from the Alchemy SDK, create an `AlchemyProvider` from Account Kit, and then extend the provider with functionality from the SDK client using `withAlchemyEnhancedApis`.
-We can get the smart account's address from the `AlchemyProvider` in order to fetch the smart account's NFT in just 1 line of code!
+Then, all we need to do is create an `alchemy` client from the Alchemy SDK, create an `AlchemySmartAccountClient` from Account Kit, and then extend the provider with functionality from the SDK client using `alchemyEnhancedApiActions`.
+We can get the smart account's address from the `AlchemySmartAccountClient` in order to fetch the smart account's NFT in just 1 line of code!

 <<< @/snippets/enhanced-apis-example/nft.ts

 :::tip Note
-Note that we must configure the Alchemy SDK client to have the same API Key and blockchain network as Alchemy Provider it is extending via `withAlchemyEnhancedApis`.
+Note that we must configure the Alchemy SDK client to have the same API Key and blockchain network as Alchemy Smart Account Client it is extending via `alchemyEnhancedApiActions`.
 This method explicitly checks this requirement and will throw an error at runtime if not satisfied.

-Additionally, since the Alchemy SDK client does not yet support JWT authentication, an `AlchemyProvider` initialized with JWTs cannot use this method.
+Additionally, since the Alchemy SDK client does not yet support JWT authentication, an `AlchemySmartAccountClient` initialized with JWTs cannot use this method.
 We must be initialize the provider with an API key or RPC URL.
 :::

 That's it!
 There are so many more Enhanced APIs the the Alchemy SDK exposes, and can be useful for development with Account Abstraction.
 Try it out [here](https://github.com/alchemyplatform/alchemy-sdk-js), and check out [How to fetch a Smart Account's ERC-20 Tokens](/tutorials/enhanced-apis/token) for another example.